lacojim/FreeFactoryQT/database/readme.txt

 Presently there are seven python scripts used to create this database.
 I will include those here at some point.
 Once they are more refined.
 They can be used to create a new database completely based on the version of the FFmpeg you have installed on your system.

 As I am not normally a database administrator, I am sure there are many ways to make this much more efficient and much better.
-Database experts welcome to offer improvments, please.
+Database experts welcomed to offer improvments, please.